 The next day we went to the pediatrician.
 He sent us to the pediatric neurologist.
 He said that Emmalee needed a waking EEG to check her brain waves and an MRI.
 That sounded easy enough.
 There are a lot of hospitals in our area.
 However, what we then found out was that none of those hospitals sedate children for medical testing.
 That is a sub-specialty.
 Luckily, a cousin of mine who is a pediatrician at a large children’s hospital responded to my SOS e-mail and told us to come up to her hospital.

 After one week, multiple EEGs, an MRI, and a lumbar puncture, Emmalee was diagnosed with SSPE We were told there is no cure.
-They found a third intestinal parasite that had not been detected when we came home form India.
+They found a third intestinal parasite that had not been detected when we came home from India.
 As we began our research, we were told the treatments are usually unsuccessful.

 We began a treatment protocol with the help of a world expert on S.S.P.E. whom I located in Ankara, Turkey.
 The doctors at the hospital where my daughter was treated were not familiar with the disease or its treatment.
 As it turned out, the medicine that was needed for treatment is not FDA-approved, which meant the doctors couldn’t get it.
 We called the manufacturer in Ireland who mailed it to the US through Canada.